-The outcomes of the program require that the graduating student demonstrate the following:
+The Computer Science Program Outcomes require that the graduating students demonstrate the following:

-- (a) An ability to apply knowledge of computing and mathematics appropriate to the discipline - (b) An ability to analyze a problem, and identify and define the computing requirements appropriate to its solution - (c) An ability to design, implement and evaluate a computerbased system, process, component, or program to meet desired needs - (d) An ability to function effectively on teams to accomplish a common goal - (e) An understanding of professional, ethical, and social responsibilities - (f) An ability to communicate effectively - (g) An ability to analyze the impact of computing on individuals, organizations, and society, including ethical, legal, security, and global policy issues - Recognition of the need for and an ability to engage in continuing professional development - An ability to use current techniques, skills, and tools necessary for computing practice.
+- a.
+An ability to apply knowledge of computing and mathematics appropriate to the discipline. - b.
+An ability to analyze a problem, and identify and define the computing requirements appropriate to its solution. - c.
+An ability to design, implement and evaluate a computer-based system, process, component, or program to meet desired needs. - d.
+An ability to function effectively on teams to accomplish a common goal. - e.
+An understanding of professional, ethical, and social responsibilities. - f.
+An ability to communicate effectively. - g.
+An ability to analyze the impact of computing on individuals, organizations, and society, including ethical, legal, security, and global policy issues. - h.
+Recognition of the need for and an ability to engage in continuing professional development.